aral/ar.al-site/content/2019/02/01/hypha-spike-multiwriter-2/index.md

 9. ✔ ([tag](https://source.ind.ie/hypha/spikes/multiwriter-2/tags/secure-messages-1)) Implement the secure ephemeral messaging channel in the spike.
 (Currently only on WebRTC replication.)
 10. ✔ ([tag](https://source.ind.ie/hypha/secure-ephemeral-messaging-channel/tags/unprivileged-relay-nodes)) Extend the secure ephemeral messaging channel to support unprivileged relay nodes (the always-on nodes).
 11. ✔ ([tag](https://source.ind.ie/hypha/spikes/multiwriter-2/tags/secure-messages-2)) Implement secure ephemeral messaging channel on WebSocket connection.
 (Encrypted messages are now relayed by the always-on node.)
-12. Update the native app (mock) to accept a secret key and set up the secure ephemeral messaging channel over a TCP connection.
+12. ✔ Update the native app (mock) to accept a secret key and set up the secure ephemeral messaging channel over a TCP connection.
+13. ✔ ([tag](https://source.ind.ie/hypha/spikes/multiwriter-2/tags/secure-messages-3)) Fix: allow any authorised node to authorise any other node.
-13. Create a higher level Hypha authentication library with a simpler API that abstracts away the messaging aspect (@hypha/auth)
+14. Create a higher level Hypha authentication library with a simpler API that abstracts away the messaging aspect (@hypha/auth)

 ### Lower priority; might be pushed to later spike or iteration: